 Report description: With the support of Global Affairs Canada since 2011, Plan International Canada has improved key health outcomes for women and girls around the world.

-This report highlights midterm data results from a project called Strengthening Health Outcomes for Women and Children (SHOW) and how it is successfully moving the needle on gender equality while making lifesaving sexual and reproductive health services and information more accessible to women and girls.
+This report highlights midterm data results from a project called Strengthening Health Outcomes for Women and Children (SHOW).
+It reveals how the project has helped successfully advance equality while making comprehensive health services more accessible to women and girls.

 Community Health Committees

-Community Health Committees (CHCs) are made up of a collective of community members and health providers.
-Plan International Canada’s focus has been to strengthen these committees, including their make-up and leadership credentials, for a more gender responsive and adolescent friendly structure and process.
+Community health committees (CHCs) are made up of a collective of community members and health providers.
+Plan International Canada’s focus has been to help strengthen these committees, including helping members expand their skill sets and ensure their approaches are inclusive and welcoming to adolescents.

 Findings in this report are drawn from several years of experience that Promundo and Plan International have in implementing gender-transformative programming.